Working across Scales and Purposes

 The Soil Health and Food (SH&F) mission board has set the goal to have 75% of European soils healthy or significantly improved by 2030.
 This is in line with other important European initiatives such as the Green Deal and EU Farm-to-Fork Strategy.
 Soil Health Benchmarks aims to validate and further develop indicators for soil health and functions.

-This framework will be developed and tested with stakeholders in the case studies.
-The user will be able to select soil functions, land uses, pedoclimatic conditions, analysis scale or indicator measurements (sample, stats and space).
-It will also play a crucial role in the monitoring, reporting and verification needs of the users at all relevant scales.
+This framework is co-developed and tested in collaboration with stakeholders in various case studies.
+Users have the flexibility to select soil functions, land uses, pedoclimatic conditions, analysis scale, and indicator measurements (sample, statistics, and spatial data).
+Furthermore, the framework plays a crucial role in meeting the monitoring, reporting, and verification requirements of users across all relevant scales.

-The Integrated Soil Health Monitoring Framework will have three functions which support the quantification of the potential and state of soil health for a given context:
+The Integrated Soil Health Monitoring Framework serves three key functions to facilitate the quantification of soil health potential and status within a given context:

 Indicator selection Based on objective, context and practices.